-Wet your Dry January whistle with these Milwaukee mocktails
+Given up drinking for Lent?
+Wet your whistle with these Milwaukee mocktails

-No worries.
-It's not too late to hop on the train and give drinking a rest for the remainder of the month – or even longer!
-In fact, it's easy, thanks to OnMilwaukee contributor Erik Kennedy's continuing quest for non-alcoholic cocktails in Cream City.
-Here are some examples of the Milwaukee mocktails you can discover throughout the city – and where you can find them.
+No fear – there's plenty of ways to hit the bars without having to hit up booze, to enjoy a creative concoction without ordering a cocktail.
+In fact, it's easy, thanks to OnMilwaukee contributor Erik Kennedy's continuing quest for mocktails across Milwaukee.
+Here are some examples you can discover throughout the city – and where you can find them.
 (Note: Some restaurants change out their mocktails seasonally, so be sure to ask the bartender or check the website's cocktail menu.)

 818 S. Water St.